Yuvrajscheema/mech_325_report/main.typ

 To support the axial thrust from the camera's weight down on the shaft, we used a combination of an angular contact bearing at the end near the camera, and a stabilizing deep grove bearing opposite the camera to maintain axial alignment.
 Bearing calculations allowed us to determine that *R10ZZ 5/8" Deep Groove Ball Bearing* and *3201-2RS Angular Contact Bearing* are ideal for this application.
-Both of these bearings can be purchased for arund \$14 each on BearingsCanada.com and Temu.com, respectively.
+Both of these bearings can be purchased for around \$14 each on BearingsCanada.com and Temu.com, respectively. u
 = RESULTS & FINAL DESIGN

 #align(center)[#table(